thebluenowhere/thebluenowhere/README.md

 ##### Hi there, my name is Michael and I'm doing my best to learn how to _learn_.

 ##### About Me:
-- 32
 - Tech Enthusiast
 - Pronouns: He/Him
-- Fan of sci-fi & fantasy

 ##### Currently Focusing On:
 - Python